 - the fission chain reaction can be quickly shutdown

-Nowadays reactor core analyses and design are often performed using nodal two-group diffusion methods.
-These methods are based on pre-computed assembly homogenized cross-sections, diffusion coefficients and assembly discontinuity factors (pin factors) obtained by single assembly calculation with reflective boundary conditions (infinite lattice).
-Highly absorbing control elements are represented by effective diffusion theory cross-sections which reproduce transport theory absorption rates.
-These pre-computed data (discontinuity factors, homogenized cross-sections, etc.) are calculated by neutron transport codes which are based on a more accurate neutron transport theory.
+Nowadays, reactor core analyses and designs are often performed using nodal two-group diffusion methods.
+These methods are based on pre-computed assembly homogenized cross-sections, diffusion coefficients, and assembly discontinuity factors (pin factors) obtained by single assembly calculation with reflective boundary conditions (infinite lattice).
+Highly absorbing control elements are represented by effective diffusion theory cross-sections, which reproduce transport theory absorption rates.
+These pre-computed data (discontinuity factors, homogenized cross-sections, etc.) are calculated by neutron transport codes based on a more accurate neutron transport theory.
 In short, neutron transport theory is used to make diffusion theory work.
-The neutron transport equation is the most fundamental and exact description of the distribution of neutrons in space, energy, and direction (of motion) and is the starting point for approximate methods.
+The neutron transport equation is the most fundamental and exact description of the distribution of neutrons in space, energy, and direction (of motion).
+It is the starting point for approximate methods.

-Two methods exist for calculation of the pre-computed assembly cross-sections and pin factors.
+Two methods exist for the calculation of the pre-computed assembly cross-sections and pin factors.

 - Deterministic methods that solve the Boltzmann transport equation.

-- Stochastic methods that are known as Monte Carlo methods that model the problem almost exactly.
+- Stochastic methods are known as Monte Carlo methods that model the problem almost exactly.

-The diffusion equation can be derived by adding an additional assumption that the angular flux has a linearly anisotropic directional dependence in problems with isotropic sources and scattering.
+The diffusion equation can be derived by adding an additional assumption that the angular flux has a linearly anisotropic directional dependence in isotropic sources and scattering problems.
 This allows the removal of the directional variables from the neutron density and simplifies the governing equation and associated numerical methods.

-- Finite difference methods are generally restricted to very small spatial meshes (fine mesh method) in reactor applications — typically about 1cm.
+- In reactor applications, finite difference methods are generally restricted to very small spatial meshes (fine mesh method) — typically about 1cm.

-- Nodal methods are based on a higher-order (or even analytical) expansion of the solution in the spatial variable and are applied to meshes much larger (coarse-mesh method) than a mean free path.
+- Nodal methods are based on a higher-order (or even analytical) expansion of the solution in the spatial variable.
+They are applied to meshes much larger (coarse-mesh method) than a mean free path.

 Nodal Method in Neutron Diffusion

-The steady-state core analysis of both new reactor designs and the reload cores of operating reactors involves a large number of whole-core calculations in order to optimize loading patterns and determine reload safety parameters.
+The steady-state core analysis of both new reactor designs and the reload cores of operating reactors involves many whole-core calculations to optimize loading patterns and determine to reload safety parameters.
 It must be noted that:

 - There are about 60 000 fuel pins in a reactor core.
-In order to evaluate thermal margins these fuel pins have to be divided to about 50 axial levels (axial nodalization).
-At one state point coupling of neutronics/fuel heat conduction/coolant hydraulics/structural mechanics is needed to evaluate thermal margins.
+These fuel pins must be divided into about 50 axial levels (axial nodalization) to evaluate thermal margins.
+At one state point, coupling of neutronics/fuel heat conduction/coolant hydraulics/structural mechanics is needed to evaluate thermal margins.

-- Each fuel cycle have to be analyzed for about tens of states (fuel burnup) and about 300 isotopes must be tracked.
+- Each fuel cycle has to be analyzed for about tens of states (fuel burnup), and about 300 isotopes must be tracked.

-- Millions of cycle depletion simulation have to be performed for designing loading design and optimization.
+- Millions of cycle depletion simulations have to be performed for designing loading design and optimization.

 - Hundreds of startup and maneuver simulations have to be performed.